Recent Film and Television Productions

 Carer Awareness | 5 x Corporate Shorts | UK | Format HD Canon | 2019

-Malcolm Moore co-produced a series of five staff training films with Healthcare Films, and developed online teaching materials, on Carer Awareness, for the West London NHS Trust.
+Malcolm Moore co-produced a series of five staff training films with Healthcare Films, and developed and delivered online teaching materials, on Carer Awareness, commissioned by the West London NHS Trust.

-One of the most diverse providers of physical and social care in the UK as well as being a leading national provider of forensic, community and inpatient mental health services.
-The NHS Trust has a turnover over £250 million, employs 3,560 staff and provides care to over 100,000 people a year.
+The WLNHST is one of the most diverse providers of physical and social care in the UK, as well as being a leading national provider of forensic, community, and inpatient mental health services.
+The NHS Trust employs 5600 staff, providing care and treatment for more than 845,000 people with a turnover of over £450 million a year.

 As It Comes | Short Film | UK | 2018